 Not only is the grocery store home to all of your beloved snacks and sweets, but it’s also home to tons of boxes and crates.
 Find a worker or store manager and ask them to take a look at their storage or recycling room.
 Since the grocery store receives shipments nearly every day, you should be able to stock up on some free boxes for your move.

 Head on over to your local liquor store to grab some of the most durable boxes available (and maybe a bottle of wine to celebrate after you’re settled in while you’re at it).
 The best part about liquor boxes is that they often come with a lid and handles, making them perfect for protecting small or fragile belongings.
 Just ask anyone working in the store if you can snag some free boxes.
 Chances are, the boxes would otherwise end up in recycling.

 Auto supply stores

 Large moving boxes can be few and far between if you don’t know where to look.
 If you’re struggling to find what you need, an auto supply store should be your go-to for larger boxes.
 Check out one of these stores near you.
-They’ll usually be happy for you to take their overflow of boxes off your hands.
+They’ll usually be happy for you to take their overflow of boxes off their hands.

 At stores like Costco, Sam’s Club, and Walmart, virtually everything comes in a box — and large ones at that.
 You should be able to find free moving boxes at these stores, as the shipments that come through their warehouses are massive.
 Many stores will reuse delivery boxes to pack your items in at checkout, so save your boxes next time you take a trip to one of these stores.
 You should be able to build up a pretty decent inventory of free boxes.

 Retailers such as office supply stores, bookstores, and hardware stores are also great places to look for free moving boxes.
 They have a constant stream of cardboard boxes flowing in and out, many are durable enough to hold the contents of your kitchen cabinets.